ananyakaushik20/Survival-Analysis/README.md

 This project demonstrated how to:

--Work with complex biomedical data from TCGA -Implement data preprocessing and DGE analysis techniques -Apply survival analysis methods like Kaplan-Meier and Cox regression -Create a modular, reproducible R script for survival analysis of any gene
+- Work with complex biomedical data from TCGA
+- Implement data preprocessing and DGE analysis techniques
+- Apply survival analysis methods like Kaplan-Meier and Cox regression
+- Create a modular, reproducible R script for survival analysis of any gene

 ## Key Steps
 - Data Retrieval: Learn how to query and download clinical and gene expression data for colorectal cancer from the TCGA database using R.